bioinfo-core-BGU/neatseq-flow/docs/source/cheat_sheet.rst

 Sample list
 ~~~~~~~~~~~~~~

-The sample list can be expressed in two ways:
+The sample list enables limiting the instance scripts to a subset of the samples.
+It can be expressed in two ways:

 1. A YAML list or a comma-separated list of sample names: